Jimut/pin-board/readme.md

 # Demo

-You can find a demo of the app [here](http://shrouded-ocean-21326.herokuapp.com)
+You can find a demo of the app [here](http://shrouded-ocean-21326.herokuapp.com).
+P.S.
+Heroku uses a ephemeral filesystem, so images uploaded will not be stored more than 2 hours.